-For more information about permissions, see the Central online Help.
+For more information about permissions, see the documentation for Flare Online.

-Types of Analytics Information
+I Types of Analytics Information

-By using Central Analytics, you can obtain various types of information about your output.
+By using Flare Online Analytics, you can obtain various types of information about your output.

 Search

 Phrases

 Shows all search queries made to the output, including whether a search term returned any micro content results.
 This is useful because it indicates the kind of documentation most often sought by users, as well as whether you should create new micro content to match certain search terms.